Losing Leads is Disheartening and Costly

 If the Update WordPress link never appears, your site may be configured for automatic core updates.
 In that case, move on to the next step.

 Do Not click the Re-install Now button, that’s only needed for special circumstances.

 - Go to each of your forms, (contact page, popup, payment form, etc.) and fill them in with your own information.

 - The form should submit without an error.

 - What happens next depends on how the form is configured.
 Who are the proper recipients?
 If you don’t know, check with your web developer.
 Confirm that the recipients are getting their notifications.
 If your form is integrated with an email automation app such as Drip, ActiveCampaign, or Hubspot, make sure those systems record the lead and start their automation processes.

 How to Check Your Email Address

 - Send an email to your primary public-facing email address.

 - Confirm it goes through to the recipients.
 Who are the proper recipients?
 Again, check with your web developer.

 - Load your homepage, and check a couple of interior pages.
 Does everything look normal?
-If so, you’re most likely good to go.
+Is it snappy?
+If so, you’re good to go.
 There may still be other underlying issues, but at least you’ve taken basic steps to secure your site and verify that customers can reach you.